-The Company has established an Investor Engagement Policy (last amended and approved June 2021).
+The Company has established an Investor Engagement Policy (last reviewed in June 2023).
 The Company recognises the importance of providing shareholders and prospective investors access to current, high quality information.
 To keep shareholders informed about the affairs of the Company and its important developments, the Company:

-Encourages its shareholders to attend the Annual General Meeting.

-- Beginning at the Company's 2021 Financial Year AGM, all substantive resolutions will be decided by a poll rather than by a show of hands. - Has a website (https://joycecorp.com.au/) containing information about the Company, its activities, its Board, its performance, media releases, research reports and its key policies.
-The website also displays the annual report of the Company and its current share price. - Places Australian Securities Exchange (ASX) releases and other relevant information it has supplied to the ASX on its website. - Invites shareholders to direct general comments and queries about the Company using the "Contact Us" page of its website. - Uses the services of a share registry to assist in responding to shareholder queries.
+- Encourages its shareholders to attend the Annual General Meeting. - Decides all substantive resolutions by a poll rather than by a show of hands. - Has a website (https://joycegroup.com.au/), containing information about the Company, its activities, its Board, its performance, media releases, research reports and its key policies.
+The website also displays the Company's Annual Report and its current share price. - Places Australian Securities Exchange (ASX) releases and other relevant information it has supplied to the ASX on its website. - Invites shareholders to direct general comments and queries about the Company using the "Contact Us" page of its website. - Uses the services of a share registry to assist in responding to shareholder queries.